TaliBytes/ClipHist/README.md

 ### Prerequisites

-ClipHist is built using Python and its pyautogui, pyperclip, threading, time, and tkinter libraries.
+ClipHist is built using Python and its os, pyautogui, pyperclip, threading, time, and tkinter libraries.
 Install the following:

 ```console
 sudo apt update && sudo apt upgrade -y